By Karlee Long and Max Sankey

 Below are our answers to some questions IT leaders commonly ask us regarding the cost and benefits of Microsoft and Google platforms:

-To get the most out of your existing technology, look for opportunities to bundle features and get rid of tools you don’t need; consider functionalities like comms platforms, identity and access management and SSO, file storage, telephony, data visualization, EUC cybersecurity, and even EUC hardware.
+To maximize value from your current platform, look for opportunities to consolidate features and eliminate redundant tools.
+Consider critical functionalities like communication platforms, identity access management, SSO, file storage, telephony, data visualization, cybersecurity, and even hardware.

 I keep seeing price increases, with G Suite transitioning to Google Workspace and Microsoft 365 increasing its list price.
 Is now a good time to reevaluate Google vs Microsoft?